How the Data Store Works

 The DSA manages the directory hierarchy information (referred to as knowledge), which it receives from the database layer.
 The DSA is responsible for cross-references of Active Directory domain objects.

-Beginning with Windows Server 2003 domain controllers, the DSA has a built-in numeric value that identifies its operating system version — and therefore its functional capabilities — to other services.
+Beginning with Windows Server 2003 and later domain controllers, the DSA has a built-in numeric value that identifies its operating system version — and therefore its functional capabilities — to other services.
 Services that rely on the DSA can use this numeric value to determine which of their service features to enable.

 DSA GUID and Invocation ID